das-lab/VioDroid-Finder/README.md

 ## Regulation wiki

-We collect all Chinese regulations related personal privacy in `wiki`.
+We provide collected Chinese regulations related to personal privacy in `wiki`.

 ## Data